 I’m so glad you’re here!
 Follow along on Pinterest for more inspiration!

 This Mexican dish I’m sharing with you today is one of my favorite crock pot recipes to date.
 A lot of times with crock pot dishes I find that the meat dries out unless it’s immersed in a sauce or broth.
 This is not the case with this Crock Pot Fiesta Mexican Chicken & Rice.
 The chicken was perfectly tender, rice cooked to perfection, and the cheesy goodness throughout just puts it over the top.
 Even your pickiest of eaters will gobble this one up!
 My slow cooker is a life saver on busy weeknights and this is the perfect weeknight meal!
-If you like cooking with your slow cooker you can view my whole collection of recipes here.
+If you like cooking with your slow cooker you can view my whole collection of slow cooker recipes here.

 More importantly, I have a great cause to talk to you about today.
 ChopChopKids is an innovative non-profit organization whose mission is to inspire and teach kids to cook real food with their families.
 They believe that cooking homemade meals and eating together as a family is an essential step in resolving the obesity problem and hunger epidemics.